thisisgurpal/food-api/README.md

 * ...

 The measurement 1 was related to the ingredient 1.
 The issue was that if some of these fields didn't have any data, they might have a space or have the value Null.
 What I had to do was an if statement checking which fields are not missing, do not have a space and are not Null, then use only the others ones to display on the page.

+As a future feature to add is a text search box as well as the dropdown options.
+This will make it easier to search for recipes.
+I would also like to include a section that finds the cheapest options for the users to find the ingredients in the recipes.
+I think this would be useful for users who are trying to save and cut costs whilst making some tasty food!